-This affects the three biggest sub-sectors, namely, adult residential care, day care for children and housing support services but also affects residential child care and managers of all the above plus adult day care services - approximately 90,000 staff.
+This is a Scotland-wide issue that affects the three biggest sub-sectors, namely, adult residential care, day care for children and housing support services but also affects residential child care and managers of all the above plus adult day care services - approximately 90,000 staff.
 The bulk of the qualifications being undertaken to meet this demand will be SVQs at levels 2, 3 and 4.

-Uptake of SVQs and HNCs relevant to the sector has been good since the start of the decade but the scale of training required to meet the demands of registration are expected to strain these resources.
+Uptake of SVQs and HNCs relevant to the sector appears to have been good since the start of the decade but the scale of training required to meet the demands of registration are expected to strain these resources.
+The data SSSC have so far received on provision in Highland FE Colleges is not easily comparable with provision in the rest of Scotland and further work is required.